JahMeat/HusKey_Sandbox/README.md

 ## Testing

-All remediation tests are executed locally using pytest.
+All remediation tests are executed locally using `pytest`.

 Some tests were initially recorded using Selenium IDE (Firefox), then validated through automated pytest runs.